-- Career guidance counseling
+- Career Counseling

 - Initial Principal-Parent Student (PPS) meeting

-- Student evaluation /assessment
+- Student evaluation and/or assessment

 - 7.5 grade equivalent or higher on a recognized standardized measure of reading achievement

-- Passing the GED test
+- Achieve a minimum score on the GED practice test

 Individual Student Alternative Education Plan (ISAEP) Program Application Packet